tiagoshibata/meth-pills/README.md

 * Free, open source software that you can audit and build yourself.
 Some of the other mining improvement projects either have fees, or have been discontinued and don't have a reliable source to download from
 * Re-scans PCI devices every 5 seconds to re-inject timings if e.g. your miner is restarted, or if new cards are added
+* Much more granular control of each timing to find the best and most reliable setup
 * Miner independent; works on any miner and frees you from dev fees.
 You can now have top performance using the open source miners, too!
 * Our goal is to be community built to have optimal timings for as many cards as possible, using community reporting of cards and timings that work well.
 Let's all make mining more efficient and improve on existing hardware!